MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/ingest-policies.md

 kubectl apply -f "myedgeingest-policy.yaml"
 ```

-You can then use this new ingest policy to ingest new subvolumes.

-You can also edit the ingest policy of an existing subvolume with your new policy name, and once you reapply the configuration for that subvolume, the policy updates.
+You can then use this new ingest policy for new ingest subvolumes you create by putting its name in the `spec.ingestPolicy` field.
+You can also update the ingest policy of an existing subvolume by putting your newly-created policy name in the `spec.ingestPolicy` field of that subvolume, and once you reapply the configuration for that subvolume, the policy updates.

 ## Next steps